 Of those eight QBs, only Sam Bradford and Baker Mayfield failed to have a better sophomore season.
 We have to remember, these elite prospects are going to the worst team in the NFL for a reason.
 They have more holes on their roster than just the quarterback.

-If Trevor Lawrence does not struggle, it will only help push his dynasty value to the moon in 2021 and beyond.
+If Lawrence does not struggle in year one, it will only help push his fantasy value to the moon in 2021 and beyond.
 Even if there are a few bumps along the way, that’s to be expected, and history says it is likely.
 Just don’t panic and sell him off after his first interception.